hansalemaos/PYRipGREP/README.md

 # PYRipGREP
 Use the insanely fast regex engine RIPGREP https://github.com/BurntSushi/ripgrep as a python module!
 Search results are converted directly to dict/numpy/pandas/generator

-You can use the class PyRipGREP as you would use ripgrep, but you will get a string as result.
-Because of that I created the class RePatterns where your results are converted in a format that allows you to work with big datasets!
+You can use the class ```python PyRipGREP``` as you would use ripgrep, but you will get a string as result.
+Because of that I created the class ```python RePatterns ``` where your results are directly converted to dict/numpy/pandas/generator

 Check it out:
 You'll find the files xaa.txt / xab.txt here: https://github.com/hansalemaos/PYRipGREP/tree/main/textfilesfortests